-The Melbourne property investment market is forecast to record stronger metropolitan capital growth than its capital city rivals because the net number of new residents arriving from interstate and overseas is higher than anywhere in the nation.
+Long term Melbourne property is forecast to record stronger metropolitan capital growth than its capital city rivals because the net number of new residents arriving from interstate and overseas is higher than anywhere in the nation.
+While Melbourne’s property prices are likely to fall by a little further, they will be underpinned by a strong economy, employment growth and Australia’s strongest population growth and the yearly influx of 35% of all overseas migrants.

 Housing supply – and as a consequence, rental stock – is expected to stay lower than demand in Melbourne’s inner- to middle-ring suburbs and parts of regional centres Geelong and Ballarat.
 Property experts warned against investing in Melbourne’s oversupplied CBD apartments market if seeking short- to medium-term returns.